Skip to main content

 Error Handling

-There are two reasons why your Convex queries and mutations may hit errors:
+There are four reasons why your Convex queries and mutations may hit errors:

 Convex will automatically handle internal Convex errors.
 If there are problems on our end, we'll automatically retry your queries and mutations until the problem is resolved and your queries and mutations succeed.

-On the other hand, you must decide how to handle developer errors.
-When a developer error happens, the best practices are to:
+On the other hand, you must decide how to handle application, developer and read/write limit errors.
+When one of these errors happens, the best practices are to:

 1. Show the user some appropriate UI.

-2. Send the error to an exception reporting service like Sentry so that you can follow up and fix the bug.
+2. Send the error to an exception reporting service using the Exception Reporting Integration.

 Errors in queries